mangila/ensure4j/README.md

 }
 ```

-Predefined exception messages are also supported.
+Predefined exception messages are builtin in the library if you don't want to provide a custom one.

+**NOTE: Use well-defined exception messages.
+They should be self-explanatory and provide enough context to help
+understand the problem.
+The default ones might not be enough for your use case.**

 ```java
 public void placeOrder(Order order) {